 Why Drinking Purified Water is Important

 Water is one of the fundamental needs of human survival.
-We all require at least 15 to 30 liters of purified, clean and disinfected water for drinking, washing, cleaning and keeping the things clean.
+Adults should generally drink 2 liters of water (or similar liquids) each day.
 The human body can’t even survive for more than three days without water.
 That’s how essential it is.

 - Sick stomach